codewarior/appium-desktop/README.md

 It should be straightforward to get set up with any of these options.
 Simply enter your details in the input fields provided.

+Before proceeding further, when using Appium Desktop 1.3.2 which uses Appium 1.7 or higher, you need to run following commands else you will encounter issues while launching application in simulator.

+cd /Applications/Appium.app/Contents/Resources/app
+npm install

 #### Desired Capabilities

 Desired capabilities are how you configure your Appium session.
 They tell the